fhildeb/lukso-node-guide/docs/guides/validator-setup/cli-key-generation.md

 :::info

 You can use the same withdrawal address multiple times, meaning all validator revenues go to the same account.
 For backup purposes, always use the same withdrawal address as the one used during the initial key generation process.
-If you are uncertain about the withdrawal address, please refer to the [Tokenomics](/docs/theory/blockchain-knowledge/tokenomics.md) chapter within the [**🧠 Theory**](/docs/theory/preparations/node-specification.md) section.
+If you are uncertain about the withdrawal address, please refer to the [Tokenomics](/docs/theory/blockchain-knowledge/tokenomics.md) page within the [**🧠 Theory**](/docs/theory/preparations/node-specification.md) section.

 :::